NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 of the `Jetstream2 documentation<https://docs.jetstream-cloud.org>`_.

-While adding an allocation to your account, it is recommended that you choose the "Indiana University" region of Jetstream2 for completing this example.
+While adding an allocation to your account, it is recommended that you choose the "Indiana University" region of Jetstream2 for completing this exercise.

 Create a Cloud Instance and Log In
 ====================================